 Since the time of the Ancient Egyptians, various cultures and groups of people have visited the Dead Sea for therapy.
-Since the beginning, Dead Sea salts have been used in various forms, soaking, creams, soaps, scrubs and wraps, just as it is used today.
+Since the beginning, Dead Sea salts have been used in various forms; for soaking, creams, soaps, scrubs and wraps, just as it is used today.
 The minerals found in bath salts are critical nutrients for our bodies, which are often not absorbed, or poorly absorbed, from our food.

-At Salt Box, we stock the three main types of baths salts – they are Dead Sea Salts (straight from the Dead Sea), Himalayan Salts (out of the Himalayan Mountains in Northern Pakistan) and Epsom Salts.
+At The Salt Box, we stock the three main types of baths salts – they are Dead Sea Salts (straight from the Dead Sea), Himalayan Salts (out of the Himalayan Mountains in Northern Pakistan) and Epsom Salts.
 All of our salts are 100% pure and natural.
 We don’t believe in adding nasties to your bath.

 All types of salts are said to have health benefits when used as bath soaks due to nutritive elements through absorption by the skin.
 Now to the technical stuff …